• Skip to primary navigation

 dutch oven turkey breast with apple sauce

 This Dutch oven turkey breast recipe makes the most delicious Thanksgiving meal for a smaller gathering.
-The breast is cooked with apples in it is served in a creamy sauce,
+The breast is cooked with apples, and it's served in a creamy sauce.

 slices of turkey breast on a bed of apples with cream sauce.

-But if you would still like a whole bird, have a look at this Dutch Oven Turkey recipe; it is dead easy and incredibly delicious!
+But if you still want to have a whole bird, check out this Dutch Oven Turkey recipe; it's easy and delicious!
+Or make this incredibly Juicy Honey-Baked Turkey Breast.

 Jump to recipe